 Raspberries, pomegranates and blueberries are among the best fruits you can eat, and they’re not as sugary as others.
 And coconut water is full of electrolytes and potassium, though it can contain lots of sugar.

-Dietitian Kate Patton, MEd, RD, CCSD, LD, says coconut water is a flavorful, all-natural alternative to regular water.
+Registered dietitian Kate Patton, MEd, RD, CCSD, LD, says coconut water is a flavorful, all-natural alternative to regular water.
 Just choose an unsweetened version to limit sugar intake.

 The verdict: Chow down!
 Or, for a heartier-but-still-healthy option, try a Blueberry Smoothie Bowl, which also features berries and coconut water.